grinnell-cs/csc151-dh/_eboards/eboard09-2.md

 * After you finish each reading, write a one-minute summary of the key points.
 * Do the self checks.
 * Get familiar with Racket documentation.
+* Read actively!
+Explain to yourself.

 ### In mini-projects

 * Start early.
-There's some evidence that our subconscious sometimes helps us solve computational problems.
+There's some evidence that our subconscious sometimes helps us solve computational problems. [+1]
 * Keep a list of potentially helpful procedures at hand.
     * Racket procedures you've learned and might use.
     * Procedures you've written